 Magnetosphere is not spherical but it shaped like an elongated teardrop

-- although the magetosphere deflects most of the charged particles coming from the Sun and cosmic rays, some get through and become concentrated in two doughnut-shaped regions of radiation known as the Van Allen belts. (diagram).
+- although the magnetosphere deflects most of the charged particles coming from the Sun and cosmic rays, some get through and become concentrated in two doughnut-shaped regions of radiation known as the Van Allen belts.

-- Jupiter has by far the largest magnetosphere and its magetosphere is located about nearly 4 million miles from the Jupiter’s surface. (diagram)
+- Jupiter has by far the largest magnetosphere and its magnetosphere is located about nearly 4 million miles from the Jupiter’s surface.

 - magnetism of Earth’s Moon – too weak to produce a magnetosphere, but two of Jupiter’s moons – Io and Ganymede, have magnetic fields of enough strength. (diagram: Io / Ganymede)

 Did you know?